Have you ever wanted to heat the instant pot to discover it not heating? A common problem with instant pots, let’s have a look at why this happens.

 If you’ve never worked with electronics before, you may want to take it to a professional.
 You don’t want to get electrocuted.

-I would strongly advise you do not carry out any electrical repairs unless you are a qualified electrician.
+I would strongly advise you not to carry out any electrical repairs unless you are a qualified electrician.
 Save yourself the heartache and take it to a professional.

 What Mode Have You Chosen?